joemCruz/gis441f16/READ_ME.md

 ### 1. Introduction
   1. Purpose
     * PySAL - QGIS Integration intends to allow the integration of certain portions of the PySAL library within the GIS system, QGIS.
-    * This project focuses on the addition of the Spatial Dynamics - Markov based methods library to the PySAL-QGIS integration toolkit.
+    * This project focuses on the addition of the Spatial Dynamics: Markov based methods to the PySAL-QGIS integration toolkit.
   2. Scope

     Users of the software QGIS.
   3. Objectives and success metrics
     * PySAL and QGIS can be considered successfully integrated when the Markov based methods can be accessed and utilized within QGIS with readable and meaningful results.
-      * The data located within QGIS is readable and can be analyzed by PySAL methods.
+      * With successfully read data within QGIS, this data can be analyzed by PySA's Markov based methods.
       * Additional data columns are added to the existing data within QGIS that will depict the result of one of the Markov based methods.
       * A map is produced that accurately reflects the results calculated above.
     * The interface that allows a QGIS user to use the Markov based methods within PySAL allows the user to use the three forms of Markov based analysis located within the library. i.e. Class Markov, Spatial Markov, and LISA Markov
   4. Definitions, terms
+    GUI := Graphical User Interface
   5. References
     * "Discover QGIS."
 Discover QGIS.
 QGIS, n.d.
 Web.
 25 Oct.
 2016.
 [QGIS](http://www.qgis.org/en/site/about/index.html)
     * PySAL Developers.
 "PySAL."
 PySAL — Python Spatial Analysis Library.
 PySAL Developers, 2014.
 Web.
 25 Oct.
 2016.
 [PySAL](http://pysal.readthedocs.io/en/latest/index.html)